sovrynn/ecdo/2-LOCATION-ANALYSIS/europe/spain/README.md

 # Spain

+Seems like the Atlantic and Arctic Ocean will flow over most of Spain, potentially leaving only some highest peaks untouched.

 Stats:
 - 3000m to 5000m deep Pacific Ocean in front of it
 - 6 hr rotation rotating at speeds of 1250 km/h